 Intraallelic interaction is the interaction of alleles (e.g. between S and s or between T and t) belonging to the same gene pair (e.g. Ss or Tt) as distinguished from interallelic interaction which is the interaction of alleles belonging to different gene pairs within the same genotype such as S and s in the pair Ss with T and t in the pair Tt.

-The Law of Independent Assortment is illustrated and further explained.
-To be clear, the pattern of transmission of traits in accordance with the Law of Segregation and the expected F2 genotypic and phenotypic ratios in the monohybrid crosses smooth x wrinkled seeds (SS x ss) and tall x short (TT x tt) are first shown below:
+To understand the Law of Independent Assortment, it is necessary to go back to the the Law of Segregation.
+The pattern of transmission of traits in accordance with the Law of Segregation and the expected F2 genotypic and phenotypic ratios in the monohybrid crosses smooth x wrinkled seeds (SS x ss) and tall x short (TT x tt) are thus shown below:

-In both crosses, therefore, the expected genotypic ratio in the second filial generation is 1 pure dominant: 2 hybrid dominant: 1 pure recessive, that is, 1SS:2Ss:1ss in the smooth x wrinkled cross and 1TT:2Tt:1tt in the tall x short cross.
+In both crosses, the expected genotypic ratio in the second filial generation (F2) is 1 pure dominant: 2 hybrid dominant: 1 pure recessive, that is, 1SS:2Ss:1ss in the smooth x wrinkled cross and 1TT:2Tt:1tt in the tall x short cross.
 As to the F2 phenotypes, the expected ratio in either cross is 3 dominant: 1 recessive.
-To demonstrate that each set of characters are transmitted following the Law of Segregation even in dihybrid crosses, Mendel proceeded to cross true-breeding garden peas that differed in two sets of characters.
-He discovered that indeed they did, leading to the formulation of the so called Law of Independent Assortment.
-The law is illustrated as follows:

 In other words, the tendency of a garden pea plant to have either smooth or wrinkled seed is not affected by its tendency to become either tall or short and vice versa.
 Stated by way of example, the 1/4 chance of a homozygous allelic pair (e.g. SS or ss) and the 3/4 chance of exhibiting the smooth character in the F2 are asserted regardless of the alleles present in the other gene pair as if the other gene pair is not existent.
 This is independent assortment.